 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

-The primary difference between secured and student credit cards is that while you need to provide a security deposit to get the former, there is no such requirement for the latter.
+The primary distinction between secured and student credit cards is that you must provide a security deposit to obtain the former, whereas there is no such requirement for the latter.
 Both tend to come with more lenient eligibility requirements when compared to regular credit cards.

-No matter whether you get a student or a secured credit card, you can build your credit history by using it in the right way.
+Whether you get a student or a secured credit card, you can build your credit history by using it correctly.
 Selecting between the two typically boils down to whether or not you qualify for a student credit card.

-Both student and secured credit cards give you the means to build your credit history.
+- Both student and secured credit cards allow you to build your credit history.

 What’s the Difference Between a Student and a Secured Credit Card?